caiomcg/ffmpeginanutshell/lesson01/README.md

 ### Installing

-To install invoke make with the install target.
-This will install ffmpeg headers and libs on your environment (root may be required).
+To install, invoke make with the install target.
+This will install ffmpeg headers, libs and executables on your environment (root may be required).

 ```sh
 $ sudo make install